tidalmigrations/tidalmigrations.github.io/pages/user guides/tidal-vms.md

 ## Ubuntu 18.04

-The Ubuntu-18.04-server-amd64 image comes with the latest version of [Tidal Tools](https://tidalmigrations.com/tidal-tools/) and [Machine Stats](https://pypi.org/project/machine-stats/) installed.
+The Ubuntu-18.04-server-amd64 image comes with the latest version of [Tidal Tools](https://tidalmigrations.com/tidal-tools/), [Machine Stats](https://pypi.org/project/machine-stats/) and [DNS Tools](https://dnstools.ninja/) installed.
 To get started, download the Virtual Machine image from the link given below.
 You can import this OVA file into your VirtualBox or VMware Workstation.
-Use the following credentials to login.
+Use the following credentials to login as an user.

 ```
-Username: ubuntu
+Username: vagrant
-Password: tidal
+Password: vagrant
 ```

-The Virtual Machine image is built with the latest ubuntu-bionic-18.04-amd64-server image available from Ubuntu for AWS.
-You can locate the source AMI from [Ubuntu Cloud Image Finder](https://cloud-images.ubuntu.com/locator/).
+The _server install_ images do not have a graphical user interface and are suitable for AMD64 or EM64T architecture-based systems.
+To know more about this image type, visit [Ubuntu 18.04.6 LTS (Bionic Beaver)](https://cdimage.ubuntu.com/ubuntu/releases/18.04.6/release/).

 ### Minimum System Requirements

 - Memory: 2 GB
-- Processors: 1
+- vCPU: 2
 - Free Storage Space: 8 GB

 ### Download link